How To Create An Outstanding Tech Stack

 3. Google Cloud: Google backs up their own services with Google Cloud, and began offering it to outside companies as well.
 They offer a computing engine, container storage and migration with similar offerings to AWS.
 This is another trusted brand that meets all of the requirements for a secure tech stack with plenty of support.

-7. ElasticSearch: As another NoSQL database, Elasticsearch is great with unstructured data.
+As another NoSQL database, ElasticSearch is great with unstructured data.
 As a search engine at heart, ElasticSearch can quickly find information in huge datasets.
-Many applications opt to mirror their data from another database into ElasticSearch, which adds the benefits of fast searching to them.
+Many application development teams opt to mirror their data from another database into ElasticSearch, which adds the benefits of fast searching to them.
 ElasticSearch has recently grown in popularity, and it’s backed by many large organizations, making it a compelling choice for tech stacks that can use it.

 Programming Languages & Frameworks